ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 ### Protocol Dependencies

 - Since DTLS runs over an unreliable, unordered datagram transport, it does not require any reliability features.
-- DTLS contains its own length, so although it runs over a datagram transport, it does not rely on the transport protocol supporting framing.
+- The DTLS record protocol explicitly encodes record lengths, so although it runs over a datagram transport, it does not rely on the transport protocol's framing beyond requiring transport-level reconstruction of datagrams fragmented over packets.
-- UDP for port numbers used for demultiplexing.
+- UDP 4-tuple uniqueness, or the connection identifier extension, for demultiplexing.
 - Path MTU discovery.

-## QUIC with TLS
+## (IETF) QUIC with TLS

-QUIC (Quick UDP Internet Connections) is a new transport protocol that runs over UDP, and was originally designed with a tight integration with its security protocol and application protocol mappings.
+QUIC (Quick UDP Internet Connections) is a new standards-track transport protocol that runs over UDP, loosely based on Google's original proprietary gQUIC protocol.
 The QUIC transport layer itself provides support for data confidentiality and integrity.
 This requires keys to be derived with a separate handshake protocol.
 A mapping for QUIC over TLS 1.3 {{I-D.ietf-quic-tls}} has been specified to provide this handshake.

 ### Protocol Description

-Since QUIC integrates TLS with its transport, it relies on specific integration points between its security and transport sides.
-Specifically, these points are:
+As QUIC relies on TLS to secure its transport functions, it creates specific integration points between its security and transport functions:

 - Starting the handshake to generate keys and provide authentication (and providing the transport for the handshake).
 - Client address validation.